KSAH-42/RabbitOM/README.md

 # About Player samples

 GUI is written using WPF without using MVVM.
-MVVM is not a good things for handling video streaming.
-MVVM was not a good idea if event, routedevent need to be raised or even to subscribe.
-It make sense to subscribe to custom events handler exposed by a dialog box, or an usercontrol, but not to a viewmodel.
+MVVM is not a good approach for handling video streaming.
+And sometimes, MVVM break things for instance if an event, a routedevent need to be raised or even to subscribe, it doesn't make sense to subscribe to custom events handler exposed by a viewmodel, but it make more sense to subscribe to events to a dialog box, or an usercontrol.
 And by design, CustomControl can not expose a DataContext.
-And, mvvm introduce a lot classes.
+Even if Mvvm is great, it introduce a lot classes.
 It's pretty rare to have a view where datacontext will be changed.
 For instance, it's often one datacontext for one viewmodel.
 It's really rare to set a datacontext to a dialogbox and to set a different datacontext for the same dialogbox during the runtime.
 It's always the same.
 And using only mvvm, people will not have a deep understanding about how wpf works.
 And sometimes nugetpackage need to be added to avoid adding code on the code behind.
-Take a look, on projects like mahapps on github, mvvm is not used, even the custom MessageBox dialog don't used mvvm. mahapps framework include a BaseViewModel class, but it's not used internally.
-It is just expose for mvvm developpers who want to start a wpf project using mvvm and without writting classes associated to the mvvm pattern, like RelayCommand, etc...
+Take a look, on projects like mahapps on github, mvvm is not used, even the custom MessageBox dialog don't used mvvm. mahapps framework include a BaseViewModel class, but it's not used internally...
+Without using mvvm requiered a more deeper knowledge on the presentation.
+User Mvvm for writting usercontrols, and introducing something strange.
+I prefer the harder way.
+Some people prefer using sourcetree or an equivalent tool, i prefer using git on a terminal.

 # RabbitOM.Player is used to decode RTP packets (HEVC/H264/JPEG)